Whisky route, steeper and more scenic

 4) personal accident - this is the horrible part of insurance.
 Yes, you need to be covered in the case of death.
 We are often told by clients - "if anything happens to me, just leave me there."
 Bodies need to be brought home or laid to rest overseas, and this can run into thousands of dollars, creating a huge burden on family members.

-We will assist in helping you provide good cover.
-If you need cover or simply a quote, follow the details herewith:.
+t in helping you provide good cover.
+If you need cover or simply a quote, follow the details herewith.
 Once you have done your initial quote, you will need to upgrade your cover to include altitudes up to 6000m.
 Towards the bottom of the page you will see a section called, Options: Upgrade your cover.
 Click the link called 'View Adventure Sports Benefits'.
 A blue pop up screen will open.
 Look for the level of cover required for 'trekking to 6,000 meters' or 'hiking to 6,000 meters'.
 Depending on your country it is usually a level 1 or 2.
 Note: we are not insurance experts and it's your responsibility to ensure you have correct and adequate cover.
 If you live in South Africa, we have other cover options

 There are 7 summit routes; namely, Marangu, Rongai, Lemosho, Shira, Umbwe and Machame.
 Of all, Machame is by far the most scenic albeit steeper path up the mountain.
 The Rongai is the easiest camping route and the Marangu is also easier but accommodation is in huts.
 As a result, it tends to be very busy and ascent and descent are the same.
 Both of the latter have lower prospects to acclimatise by the climb high sleep low principle unless one adds on extra days.
 The Northern Circuit, approaches Kibo volcano from the west, crossing the caldera of Shira Volcano before turning north to follow the trail through Moir Valley and around the northern side of Kilimanjaro.
 For a quick overview we have a quick reference panel on the right of the screen.
 For a detailed look, click onto Kilimanjaro Trekking Routes.